faust64/highwaytohell/API.md

 ```

 ## 2FA Authentication Workflow

+First and foremost: note the whole thing relies on backend and client clocks
+being somewhat synchronized.
+If you didn't already: make sure your NodeJS
+workers are running some kind of NTP client.

 Using widely-spread libraries (`speakeasy`, `qrcode`).
 Being connected to our
 apiGW frontend from a browser, a user may access his account settings and click